Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 This operator may change the original geometry.
 In addition, it is CPU consuming, and it may fail in some cases.
 Also **FixGaps** can help only when there are gaps obtained as a result of removal of small edges that can be removed by **DropSmallEdges** or **FixFaceSize**.

+### FixFaceSize
-**FixFaceSize** removes faces, which are small in all directions (spot face) or small in one direction (strip face) This operator can be called with the parameter *Real : Tolerance*, which sets the minimal dimension, which is used to consider a face, is small enough to be removed.
+This operator  removes faces, which are small in all directions (spot face) or small in one direction (strip face).
+It can be called with the parameter *Real : Tolerance*, which sets the minimal dimension, which is used to consider a face, is small enough to be removed.

+### DropSmallEdges
-**DropSmallEdges** drops edges in a wire, and merges them with adjacent edges, when they are smaller than the given value (*Tolerance3d*) and when the topology allows such merging (i.e. same adjacent faces for each of the merged edges).
+This operator drops edges in a wire, and merges them with adjacent edges, when they are smaller than the given value (*Tolerance3d*) and when the topology allows such merging (i.e. same adjacent faces for each of the merged edges).
 Free (non-shared by adjacent faces) small edges can be also removed in case if they share the same vertex Parameters.

-This operator can be called with the parameter *Real : Tolerance3d*, which sets the dimension used to determine if an edge is small.
+It can be called with the parameter *Real : Tolerance3d*, which sets the dimension used to determine if an edge is small.

+### FixShape

-**FixShape**  may be added for fixing invalid shapes.
+This operator may be added for fixing invalid shapes.
 It performs various checks and fixes, according to the modes listed hereafter.
-Management of a set of fixes can be performed by flags as follows: if the flag for a fixing tool is set to 0 , it is not performed  if set to 1 , it is performed in any case  if not set, or set to -1 , for each shape to be applied on, a check is done to evaluate whether a fix is needed.
-The fix is performed if the check is positive
+Management of a set of fixes can be performed by flags as follows:
+* if the flag for a fixing tool is set to 0 , it is not performed;
+* if set to 1 , it is performed in any case;
+* if not set, or set to -1 , for each shape to be applied on, a check is done to evaluate whether a fix is needed.
+The fix is performed if the check is positive.

-By default, they are not set, i.e. evaluated for each individual shape.
+By default, the flags are not set, the checks are carried out each individual shape.

 This operator can be called with the following parameters:
 * *Real : Tolerance3d* sets basic tolerance used for fixing;
 * *Real : MaxTolerance3d* sets maximum allowed value for the resulting tolerance;